 No-poach agreements are a hot topic as of late and for good reason.

 Many employers don’t realize that these type of arrangements can be considered anticompetitive or that their employment agreements could create antitrust issues at all when, in fact, they can be quite problematic.
-MoginRubin recently counseled a client in an M&A deal where a no-poach agreement cratered the entire deal.
-The buyer discovered the issue, the seller wasn’t aware it was an issue, and the buyer didn’t want to assume any liability.
-Deal over.
+Imagine your M&A deal craters when a buyer discovers you have a no-poach agreement with competitors.
+You might not have seen it as problematic until your prospective buyer walks away because of the risk and your once promising deal is over.